TempSDU/STEAM/README.md

 # A Self-Correcting Sequential Recommender

-> Codes for the submission: A Self-Correcting Sequential Recommender
+> Codes for WWW'23: A Self-Correcting Sequential Recommender

 ## Introduction